 - Does a certain time of day correlate to more losses or wins?
-Certain times of day favor certain strategies.
+The success of a strategy varies during different parts of a trading day.
 Stick to trading only during the high-profit times, and take a break during the times you notice poor results.

-One of the best ways to review your trades is to take snapshots of each trading day, with all your trade levels on them (entry, stop loss, profit target, and actual exit).
-How to do this is covered in how to keep a day trading journal the easy way.
+One of the best ways to review your trades is to take screenshots throughout each trading day, with all your trading points on them (entry, stop loss, profit target, and actual exit).

-After a full month of trading you are allowed to make small changes to your trading plan, based on what you learned from your trading plan review sessions.
-Any changes must be practiced for another month and then reviewed.
-Changes shouldn't be made to the plan before the one month period, as it becomes very easy to make changes based on individual trades (where anything can happen) as opposed to overall results (which are more predictable and a better indication of consistency).
+After a full month of trading, you are allowed to make small changes to your trading plan based on what you learned from your trading plan review sessions.
+Trades based on these small changes in strategy should be practiced for another month and then reviewed.
+Changes shouldn't be made to the plan before the one-month period, as it becomes very easy to make changes based on individual trades (where anything can happen) as opposed to overall results (which are indicators of true performance).

-The issues that arise in your self review are worked on daily.
-With the self review your only goal is to follow the trading plan, whatever it may be.
+The issues that arise in your self-review are worked on daily.
+With the self-review, your only goal is to follow the trading plan, whatever it may be.
 As the trading plan changes over time, so will your trading, but your goal is still to follow the plan.
-Your daily self-review doesn't change the trading the plan, instead you work on your personal traits so you can follow the plan.
+Your daily self-review doesn't change the trading plan; instead, you work on your personality traits so you can follow the plan.

 Strive to keep monthly trading plan changes small.
-This allows you to practice the small change effectively, and monitor how those changes affect your trading.
-If you make lots of changes to your trading plan it will be harder to isolate exactly which changes worked and which ones didn't at your next review session.
+That allows you to practice the small change effectively and monitor how those changes affect your trading.
+If you make lots of changes to your trading plan at once, it will be harder to isolate exactly which changes worked and which ones didn't at your next review session.

 The same concept applies to your daily self-review.
 Work on one problem at a time.
 Trying to correct too many problems at once means you aren't focusing on each problem enough because your attention is too widely spread.